panvicka/web-dev-notes/linux-server-course.md

   * we can add stuff here, for example `127.0.0.1 google.com` will forward all people trying to reach google to localhost (show error)
 * /etc/resolv.conf
 * /etc/nsswitch.conf
 Other configuration files differs between distributions.
+You can check version with `cat /etc/os-release`

+Network configuration for new(ist) systems in `/etc/netplan/` as yaml file - watch out for the indentation!
+Change what you need and then `sudo netplan apply`.
+You can also use text network configuration with `sudo nmtui`.
+Configuration in old systems with `/etc/network/interfaces`